SAP/jenkins-library/documentation/docs/infrastructure/docker-rate-limit.md

 Those occur because Docker Hub has introduced rate limiting in November 2020.
 More background information is available [here](https://www.docker.com/pricing/resource-consumption-updates).

 There are various options to mitigate this issue.
-Which of them is best depends on your constrains, so the order they are presented in is no comment on preference.
+Options are listed here in no particular order.
+None of the options will work in all use-cases, please pick what works best for you.

-## Company internal Docker Hub mirror
+## Company-internal Docker Hub mirror

 If your company uses Artifactory for example, you might want to check if [Docker Hub mirroring](https://jfrog.com/knowledge-base/how-to-configure-a-remote-repository-in-artifactory-to-proxy-a-private-docker-registry-in-docker-hub/) is already enabled for you.